vultr/vultr-mdtk/tests/README.md

 ## Vale Test Script

-From the Vale folder in PowerShell, run `Test.ps1` to test the Vale style rules.
+Run `Test.ps1` in the `Vale` folder to test the Vale style rules.
 See more documentation in the header of `Test.ps1`.

 ## Example Test Success